cs3org/reva/changelog/unreleased/skip-spaces.md

-Bugfix: Skip spaces that are not available.
+Bugfix: Skip spaces that are not available

 Skip spaces that are not available when listing them.
 This avoids WebUI hanging when one of them is not reachable.